Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-• Individuals with previous lower back injuries or poor posture.
+• Individuals with previous back injuries, poor posture, or prolonged sitting habits.

 3. What Are the Common Symptoms?

-• Persistent lower back pain, especially after sitting or standing for long periods.
+• Lower back pain or stiffness during or after sitting for long periods.

-• Pain radiating to the hips, buttocks, or legs (sciatica).
+• Pain radiating to hips or legs (sciatica).

-• Physical examination to assess range of motion, tenderness, and neurological signs.
+• Physical examination to assess spinal alignment, range of motion, and tenderness.

-• Imaging tests such as X-rays or MRI scans to evaluate disc degeneration, bone spurs, and nerve compression.
+• Imaging such as X-rays or MRI scans to evaluate cartilage and spinal health.

-The Pain Relief Clinic provides affordable MRI scans under $1000 and $50 consultations to ensure early, accurate diagnosis.
+The Pain Relief Clinic provides affordable MRI scans under $1000 and $50 consultations for early assessment.

-5. Can Lumbar Spondylosis Be Treated Without Surgery?
+5. Can Lower Back Arthritis Be Managed Without Surgery?

 1. General Practitioner or Rheumatology Clinic

-• Consulted for severe cases or if surgical intervention is considered.
+• Consulted for severe lumbar arthritis or surgical consideration.

 3. The Pain Relief Clinic